Skip to Content

 • Multiple failures happening at the same time

 Root cause matters.
-“Not cleaning well” can be a simple filter/spray-arm issue — or a worn circulation system.
+“Not cleaning well” can be a simple filter or spray-arm issue, or it can point to a worn circulation system.
+“Won’t drain” can be a blockage, or it can be a pump issue.
 A clear diagnosis helps you avoid paying for the wrong fix.

 4) Compare repair cost to replacement cost